 - 1 orange, sliced (cut each slice in half for easier serving)

 - 1 bottle (750 mL) dry white wine (I use Pinot Grigio)

 - 1 cup pineapple juice

-- In large pitcher, stir together mangos, pineapple, wine, pineapple juice and orange liqueur.
-Cover and refrigerate at least 8 hours or up to 5 days, stirring each day.
+- In large pitcher, stir together mangos, orange, pineapple, wine, pineapple juice, brandy and orange liqueur.
+Cover and refrigerate at least 1 day or up to 5 days, stirring each day.

 - To serve, stir in club soda (or, if there isn’t enough room in your pitcher, just top each glass of sangria with a bit of club soda).
 Serve sangria over ice, garnished with fruit from pitcher and mint, if desired.

 Foxes Love Lemons, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
 There is no additional cost to you.

 Amount Per Serving: Calories: 195Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 6mgCarbohydrates: 25gFiber: 2gSugar: 21gProtein: 1g

 This website provides estimated nutrition information as a courtesy only.
 Nutrition information does not include any optional ingredients, garnishes or toppings.
 You should calculate the nutrition information with the actual ingredients used in your recipe using your preferred nutrition calculator.